armincosta/CryptoTraderAIHelperTool/README.md

  # How to Run

+ ##Parameter syntax
+ python3.6 detectorTraderAIExecutor.py %MODE% %BUYPARAM% %YourCoin%%TradingPair% %AmountToSpend% %StartStopLimitPercentThreshold% %StopLimitIncrementPercentThreshold% %TimerInterval% %TakeProfitAmount%

+ ##Example:

+ Run the Trade ONCE in BUYFASTMODE with coin-pair SNMBUSD with the amount of 3000 BUSD ´´´ python3.6 detectorTraderAIExecutor.py ONCE BUYFAST SNMBUSD 3000 3.0 3.5 0 -1
+  ´´´

  # Contribution for further development

-  If you find this Tool helpful to gain some profits while doing trades and want to contribute to further development, please feel free to send something you gained to these crypto addresses:
+  If you find this Tool helpful to gain some nice $%$ profits while doing your trades and want to contribute to further development, please feel free to send small portion you gained with this tool to one of these crypto addresses:

  BUSD (BNB smart chain BEP20): 0x35372ea66892ed35109fb381caa88b7fed75e4b2